alicedaiqinge/node-nest-backend/README.md

 ## Description
 Tech stack: node.js, nest.js, node-fetch, etc.

-[Nest] Providing Post request "scalapay/orders" to create orders.
+Providing Post request "scalapay/orders" to create orders.
 - Call the v2/orders endpoint.
 - Redirect the user to the checkoutUrl provided in the response.